 Typically, most browsers decode MJPEG streams within 300 ms. However, only some browsers can decode H.264 streams, and the latency of these browsers varies.

-The following table compares the time it takes some common browsers to load H.264 video in a single tile of the Web Client Monitoring task.
+The following table compares the time that it takes some common browsers to load H.264 video in a single tile of the Web Client Monitoring task.

 |Browser that supports H.264||Browser latency for H.264 stream|